openchoreo/openchoreo.github.io/docs/learn-from-examples/examples-catalog.md

 ## Application Deployment
 These samples help you deploy different types of applications using OpenChoreo.
 All samples refer to the default setup.

-> [!TIP]
-> To access the deployed applications, you need to expose the OpenChoreo Gateway to your host machine.
-Follow the instructions in the [Setup Guide](https://github.com/openchoreo/openchoreo/blob/main/docs/install-guide.md#expose-the-openchoreo-gateway) section to learn more.

 ### Component Types